CFLT-FM

-CFLT-FM (92.9 MHz) is a commercial FM radio station licensed to Dartmouth, Nova Scotia, Canada and serving the Halifax Regional Municipality.
-The station is owned by Rogers Sports & Media and broadcasts an adult hits format, using the syndicated music service and trademark known as Jack 92.9.
+CFLT-FM (92.9 MHz) is a commercial radio station licensed to Dartmouth, Nova Scotia, Canada and serving the Halifax Regional Municipality.
+The station is owned by Rogers Radio, a division of Rogers Sports & Media, and broadcasts an adult hits format, using the syndicated music service and trademark known as Jack 92.9.

 The radio studios are on Young Street in Halifax, while its transmitter is on Washmill Lake Drive in Clayton Park.

 The station is the successor to Newcap-owned AM station CFDR (780 kHz), which signed off the air on July 27, 2009, eleven days before the FM station's official launch.